sdiehl/wiwinwlh/tutorial.md

  - Establish an ``ssh`` connection to a remote computer
  - Take input from a radio antenna for signal processing

-Conceptualizing I/O as a monad enables the developer to access information outside the program, but also to use pure functions to operate on that information as data.
+Conceptualizing I/O as a monad enables the developer to access information from outside the program, but also to use pure functions to operate on that information as data.
 The following examples will show how we can use IO actions and `IO` values to receive input from stdin and print to stdout.